 – To build the capability of families through empowerment, participation and control;

 12:55pm | Reframing Autism: Helping parents recognise and manage demand avoidance (PDA) | Dr Wenn Lawson & Katy Reid

-Wenn & Katy talk together about the Pathological Demand Avoidant (PDA) profile in Autism, and the role in PDA of neuroception (how our brains distinguish whether situations or people are safe, dangerous, or life threatening), interoception (one’s inner senses, e.g., recognition of body temperature, heart rate, hunger etc.), and poorly developed Object Permanence (knowing objects, people, emotions etc. have a life of their own, even when out of sight).
+Wenn & Katy talk together about the Pathological Demand Avoidant (PDA) profile in Autism, and the role in PDA of neuroception (how our brains distinguish whether situations or people are safe, dangerous, or life-threatening), interoception (one’s inner senses, e.g., recognition of body temperature, heart rate, hunger etc.), and poorly developed Object Permanence (knowing objects, people, emotions and so on, to have a life of their own, even when out of sight).
 Wenn will explain the neuroscience and Katy will give examples.
-Together they will offer ideas to assist young people and their families to lower stress and anxiety and increase daily learning/coping skills.
+Together they will offer ideas to assist young people and their families in lowering stress and anxiety and increasing daily learning/coping .

 12:55pm | Getting the start right, Friendships & Building Independence | Melanie Dimmitt, Nerida Bodycote, Sylvana Mahmic

 Getting the start right: Creating expectations for our child and family.
 Melanie Dimmitt, Author of ‘Special‘